 Fêtes and fairs have provided much-needed respite for the common Londoner.
 Bank holiday Victorians flocked en masse to fresh air oases like Blackheath and Hampstead.
 Arthur St John Adcock describes one scene at the latter thus: “Steam organs wheezing and panting, grind out different popular airs simultaneously.
 Men shout; women scream; and children are cacophonous in ever possible manner.”

 The Bartholomew Fair took place in Smithfield late every summer for over 700 years, and became a giddy concoction of circus attractions, prostitutes-on-the-prowl, cloth trading (its initial raison d'etre), and the gorging upon 'Bartholomew pig' – a roasted pork, which some pregnant women believed would make them give birth to a healthy male child.
 The playwright Ben Jonson was inspired to write a comedy about it.
 London's more puritanical denizens finally got their way when the fair was halted in 1855 due to “encouraging debauchery and public disorder”.

 Bitter winter weather didn't necessarily spell 'no fair' for Londoners; between 1564 and 1814 during extra-icy snaps, stalls were assembled on the frozen Thames, and punters enjoyed everything from football, to puppet shows to food ('Lapland mutton' was the frost fair's answer to Bartholomew pig).
-Earlier this year there was a frost fair on Broadgate ice rink, as a nod to 200 years since the last one.
+In 2014, there was a frost fair on Broadgate ice rink, as a nod to 200 years since the last one.